iamogbz/react-ducks/README.md

 );
 ```

-Note: `createRootProvider` is just a helper and can be replaced, with the functional difference highlighted below.
+**Note**: `createRootProvider` is just a helper and can be replaced, with the functional difference highlighted below.

 ```git
 diff --git a/index.jsx b/index.jsx